-Updated 2019.
-After 5 brilliant days on Koh Tao where we spent Christmas in Thailand it was time to do the short boat journey over to Koh Phangan to spend New Year on Koh Phangan which turns out is the best place to spend New Years Eve in Thailand!
+After spending Christmas on Koh Tao, it was time to do the short boat journey over to Koh Phangan to spend New Years on Koh Phangan which turns out is the best place to spend New Year’s Eve in Thailand!

-When looking online for accommodation most places had a minimum of 7 nights stay so we headed there on 27th December so we had some pre party time before New Years Eve and then we also had some recovery days before moving on and this worked really well!
+When looking online for accommodation most places had a minimum of 7 nights stay so we headed there on 27th December so we had some pre-parties before New Year’s Eve and we also had some recovery days before moving on and this worked really well!

-2x Important Tips for New Years Eve in Thailand:
+Important Tips for New Year’s Eve in Thailand:

 Transport (Buses & Boats) really book up in advance at this time of year too (Koh Phangan doesn’t have an airport so you have to get a boat there) so I would recommend booking your bus and boat to and from Koh Phangan in advance as you won’t be the only person wanting to get on the island before New Year and wanting to leave afterwards!
 You can book these tickets online now which makes it much easier and the prices are pretty much the same!